Weight Watchers: Join The Healthy Free Cash Flow Company

 Based on our expected EPS of $2.65, Weight Watchers trades currently at a forward PE of only 17.1 versus 20.6 for the S&P 500.
 This implies that Weight Watchers is cheaper than the market in general while its growth and margins are well above those of the market.

-We expect Weight Watchers to generate free cash flows of $138 and $201 million for this and next year.
+We expect Weight Watchers to generate free cash flows of $138 million and $201 million for this and next year, respectively.

 Exhibit 6: Free cash flow projections